phosphene/react-mobx-d3-demo/README.md

 ### Features
-- ES6 on client and server;
+- ES6 on client and server
-- CSSNext and modules;
-- Hot module reloading;
+- Hot module reloading
-- Build server bundle for production;
+- Build server bundle for production
 - Karma webpack jasmine testing with enzyme
 - Mobx for state management
 - React